DarthBubi/fallout-pnp-character-creator/README.md

 ## Prerequisites

-This application requires `python3` in this case 3.4 because `pyqt` depends on this.
+This application requires `python3`.
 You need the following packages to run the application:

 ```
 pyqt5